-- 1.16 The following are given as examples of practices, procedures and systems that a CDR entity should consider implementing under Privacy Safeguard 1. - 1.17 These examples may overlap and interact with existing requirements set out by the Consumer Data Rules or the draft ACCC CDR Accreditation Guidelines.
+- 1.16 The following are given as examples of practices, procedures and systems that a CDR entity should consider implementing under Privacy Safeguard 1. - 1.17 These examples may overlap and interact with existing requirements set out by the CDR Rules or the ACCC's Accreditation Guidelines.